jjmschofield/iterm2-config/README.md

 # iterm2-config
-A perfect setup for iTerm2
+A perfect setup for iTerm2 using `zsh` with a Material Ocean colour scheme.

 ## Features
 Clear prompt style , execution context, VCS status: